adjust/windows_sdk/README.md

 Adjust.trackEvent(adjustEvent);
 ```

-This can be combined with callback parameters of course.
+This can be combined with callback parameters, of course.

-When you set a currency token, adjust will automatically convert the incoming revenues into a reporting revenue of your choice.
+When you set a currency token, adjust will automatically convert the incoming revenue into the reporting revenue of your choice.
 Read more about [currency conversion here.][currency-conversion]

 You can read more about revenue and event tracking in the [event tracking
 guide.][event-tracking]

 ### 10. Set up deep link reattributions

-You can set up the adjust SDK to handle deep links that are used to open your
-app, also known as URI associations in Windows Phone 8.0 and URI activation in Universal apps.
-We will only read certain adjust specific parameters.
-This is essential if
-you are planning to run retargeting or re-engagement campaigns with deep links.
+You can set up the adjust SDK to handle any deep links (also known as URI associations in Windows Phone 8.0 and URI activation in Universal apps) used to open your app.
+We will only read adjust-specific parameters.
+This is essential if you are planning to run retargeting or re-engagement campaigns with deep links.

 #### Windows Phone 8.0